The Dick Van Dyke Show (1961–1966)

 The kids watch the show when they get home from school.

-Chandler and Joey are watching the show on tv
+Chandler and Joey watch the show on their new tv.

 clips from this show are in this special